chadfazio/asm341/module3/lab1/lab1.rst

 Task 1 - Configuring Bot Defense
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Browse to the BIGIP managemnet console.
+Browse to the BIGIP management console.

 #.
 Create a New ASM policy by navigating to **Security -> Application Security -> Security Policies**.